neumie/scrimba/README.md

 The given materials are:

 1. Project idea
+2. Project design
-2. Images
+3. Images
-3. Data to work with
+4. Data to work with

 ## About Scrimba